• Community responses to climate change

 Case study articles should present a single report on an example of community responses to climate change, with some reflection on wider implications.
 Case studies typically do not include a lengthy and detailed investigation in the research literature and methodology, but authors are encouraged to include sufficient detail to provide context and framing for readers.

 It is widely understood some authors may not be familiar with submitting work to academic journals.
-To help and support authors through the review process, authors of case study articles are requested to firstly complete the series proposal form before completing the submission form.
-The Editors will then assess the proposal, provide feedback on the project, and either invite authors to formally submit and complete the submission form, or decline the proposal for the special series.
+To help and support authors through the review process, authors of case study articles are requested to firstly complete the proposal form before completing the submission form.
+The Editors will then assess the proposal, provide feedback on the project, and either invite authors to formally submit and complete the submission form, or decline the proposal for the journal.

 Please download the form here ().
 Once completed, please return to the Editorial office by email (uclopen.environment@ucl.ac.uk).